A computer assisted proof of the symmetries of least energy nodal solutions on squares: Preliminary results

-Let us now show that $u^*$ satisfies an equivalent minimization problem.
+Let us now show that $u_*$ satisfies an equivalent minimization problem.
 This problem will be the one used in our computer assisted proof.
-First, by standard arguments of critical point theory, it follows that
+First, as for the classical Nehari manifold, one has that